SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Quick Tip: Aloe Care Health's Mobile Companion can also be purchased as a stand-alone system.
 However, I'd recommend bundling it with the Smart Hub, as it offers robust features for at-home protection.

-The Mobile Companion is water-resistant and can be worn as a pendant and has a battery that lasts up to five days before needing a charge; it's great for active seniors who want their medical alert system to travel with them!
+The Mobile Companion is water-resistant and can be worn as a pendant.
+It has a battery that lasts up to five days before needing a charge; this is great for active seniors who want their medical alert system to travel with them!
 When worn around the neck, it can also detect falls.
 I was also impressed with the Mobile Companion's option for vibrational feedback to accommodate older adults with hearing loss and visual impairments.

 Providing both in-home and on-the-go monitoring, the Essentials Plus system is a great option for older adults looking for a sleek mobile system that includes fall detection.
 The Mobile Companion provides GPS monitoring and 24/7 access to professional emergency response using the nationwide AT&T LTE network.
 The built-in two-way speaker makes it easy for wearers to communicate with Aloe Care Health's trained professionals in an emergency situation.
 I tested the Mobile Companion while running errands, and the system's signal was strong enough to connect me to the monitoring system without any issues.

 Total Care is Aloe Care's top-of-the-line system.
-It comes with everything listed above in the Essentials and Essentials Plus systems, with some extras: a Smart Fall Sensor for the bathroom, two additional motion sensors, and it needs a Wi-Fi connection.
+It comes with all of the features of the Essentials and Essentials Plus systems, with some extras: a Smart Fall Sensor for the bathroom, two additional motion sensors, and uses a Wi-Fi connection.

 Aloe Care Health's in-home fall detection sets it apart from other popular medical alert systems we’ve tested.
 The best part?
 You don't have to wear a pendant!
 Yes, you read that right.
 Aloe Care Health's Smart Fall Sensor uses radio frequency to map the environment and monitor for falls.
 If a fall is detected, caregivers are notified through the Aloe Care Health mobile app right away.